-OVC estimates that it will make one award of up to \$200,000 for a 12-18 month project period, beginning on October 1, 2015.
+OVC expects to make one award of \$175,000 for a 15-month award period beginning October 1, 2015.

-OVC may, in certain cases, provide supplemental funding in future years to an award under this solicitation.
+OVC may, in certain cases, provide supplemental funding in future years to awards under this solicitation.
 Important considerations in decisions regarding supplemental funding include, among other factors, the availability of funding, strategic priorities, assessment of the quality of the management of the award (for example, timeliness and quality of progress reports), and assessment of the progress of the work funded under the award.

-All awards are subject to the availability of appropriated funds and to any modifications or additional requirements that may be imposed by law.
+All awards are subject to the availability of appropriated funds and any modifications or additional requirements that may be imposed by law.